 Direct effect of drug on CNS and cerebral anoxia is due to methemoglobinemia.
-In acute dapsone toxicity initial attempts should be given gut decontamination. to And improvement of oxygen delivery, main emphasis on administration of methylene blue and ascorbicacid.
-Metheylene blue given intra rapidly venous is reduced in to leukomethylene blue then becomes available to reduce methemoglobin to haemoglobin.
-It is mainstay of the the treatment of methemoglobinemia.
+In acute dapsone toxicity initial attempts should be given gut decontamination. to And improvement of oxygen delivery, emphasis on administration of methylene blue and ascorbicacid.
+Metheylene blue given intra rapidly venous is reduced leukomethylene blue then becomes available to reduce methemoglobin to haemoglobin.
+It is mainstay of the treatment methemoglobinemia.
 In less severe cases ascorbic acid 200-500mg can be given iv (3).exchange transfusion can be tried in a cases not responding to methylene blue [9].